-Humanity has its hands full right now with global warming, which is set to unleash centuries of stronger storms, longer droughts and other magnified disasters.
-But such upheaval isn't unheard of — Earth has seen lots of climatic chaos in its 4.5 billion years, albeit usually at a slower pace.
+Humanity has its hands full right now with global climate change, which promises centuries of stronger storms, longer droughts and other magnified disasters.
+Earth has seen a lot of climatic chaos in its 4.5 billion years, although usually at a much slower pace.
 Our species is just too young to know what it's like, having evolved only about 200,000 years ago during a relatively tranquil window in time.

 Now, by overstuffing the sky with carbon dioxide, we're beginning to realize how lucky we've been.
 The human-aided greenhouse effect is already wreaking havoc with climates and ecosystems around the planet, threatening to undermine all our success over the last few millennia.
-Yet despite the world-changing urgency of global warming, nature is also capable of even greater devastation.
+Yet despite the world-changing urgency of climate change, nature is also capable of even greater devastation.
 Just ask the dinosaurs.

 On that note, here's an Earth-centric peek into the faraway future.
-It's all speculative, of course, and anyone alive today will die too soon to fact-check much of it.
-Still, it's based on the work of astronomers, physicists and other scientists, giving it an edge over some recent doomsdaypredictions.
+It's all speculative, of course, and anyone alive today won't be around to fact-check most of it.
+Still, it's based on the work of astronomers, geologists and other scientists, unlike many doomsday predictions.
 All events are listed by number of years from present day:

-Human life expectancy is now 87 to 106 years, and while population growth has slowed, there are still nearly 10 billion of us.
-Climate change has killed swaths of people and driven key wildlife species to extinction, collapsing many ecosystems — and CO2 emissions from 2013 are still in the atmosphere.
-But technology has also offset some climate-related problems, improving crop yields, health care and energy efficiency.
+Human life expectancy is rising, helping more and more people live beyond 100.
+Yet while population growth has slowed, there are still roughly 9 billion of us straining Earth's resources.
+Climate change has killed countless people, wiped out valuable wildlife and caused key ecosystems to collapse.
+Our great-grandchildren try to forgive us for this mess, even though CO2 emissions from our era are still trapping heat in the atmosphere.
+On the bright side, however, technology has also offset some climate-related problems, improving crop yields, health care and energy efficiency.

 Created by Soviet astronomer Nikolai Kardashev, the Kardashev scale ranks advanced civilizations based on their energy sources.
-Type I uses all available resources on its home planet; Type II taps the full energy of a star; Type III harnesses galactic power.
-U.S. physicist Michio Kaku has predicted humanity will be a Type I civilization by the 2300s.
+A Type I civilization uses all available resources on its home planet, while Type II taps the full energy of a star and Type III harnesses galactic power.
+American physicist Michio Kaku has predicted humanity will be a Type I civilization by the 2300s.

 The asteroid 1950 DA will pass scarily close to Earth on March 16, 2880.
 Although a collision is possible, NASA predicts it will narrowly miss, providing an important reminder of what's to come — and another reason to celebrate on St. Patrick's Day.

 The planet's north and south magnetic poles periodically reverse, with the last switch occurring in the Stone Age.
-It may already be under way again in 2013, but since it's a slow process, the North Pole probably won't be in Antarctica for a few millennia.
+It may already be under way again today, but since it's a slow process, the North Pole probably won't be in Antarctica for a few millennia.

 Unless excess greenhouse gases are still scrambling Earth's climate, the current interglacial period finally ends, triggering a new glacial period of the ongoing ice age.